ryancontento/blog/ryancontentoblog/content/posts/blazor-component-lifecycle.md

 ## OnParametersSet{Async}()

 The OnParametersSet() or OnParametersSetAsync() methods are called following SetParametersAsync().
-This method, unlike OnInitialized, will run each time the incoming parameters of a component change.
+This method, unlike OnInitialized(), will run each time the incoming parameters of a component change.

-OnParametersSet() will run and **then** calls OnParametersSetAsync().
+OnParametersSet() will run, **then** calls OnParametersSetAsync().
 It will then make a call to StateHasChanged() (more on that later).

 ## OnAfterRender{Async}()